BurgundyIsAPublicEnemy/EPIDEMIUM-Season-3/README.md

 Please avoid using excessive jargon and try explain terms.
 Remember: anyone with any experience should be able to understand.
 This isn’t an academic paper as much as it’s a group effort to help solve a difficult problem.
 A group where people with no ML experience but with plenty of medical exprience work with those who do!

-Remember to explain your terms and ELI5
+Remember to explain your terms and ELI5 (Explain It Like I Am Five)

 What does it feel like to have jargon thrown at you with no understanding?
 Look no further: https://www.youtube.com/watch?v=aW2LvQUcwqc